ThomasGesseyJones/archer2-MPI-2024-04-03/my_notes.md

 There is a routine called `MPI_Sendrecv`, that combines a send and a receive into a single call.
 This can be useful to avoid deadlocks, but is not as generally useful as non-blocking communication.
 Works ok in a structured problem, but breaks down horribly in an unstructured problem.

+### Exercise 5: Rotating Information Around a Ring

+See linked exercises in README.md for details and `exercises/My_Solutions/Rotate_Info` for my solution.